beginner-corp/blog.begin.com/src/views/posts/2016-04-19-how-to-make-a-better-bot.md

 Most bots will be available in mediums where humans communicate with each other, yes.
 And most of those contexts will be conversational — which is another way of saying they’ll be messaging apps.

-> Here’s a bot that really just does not want to talk to you.
+Here’s a bot that really just does not want to talk to you:

 ![arc74](post-assets/arc74.png)